Guri204/portfolio/README.md

 ## Projects

 ### 1. Online IT courses
-- Developed a fully responsive personal portfolio site using HTML, CSS, and JavaScript to showcase my skills and learning progress.
+- A simple website for online IT courses for students which is easy to use.
 ### 2. Temperature converter
-- A simple JavaScript application that allows users to add, delete, and mark tasks as complete.
-This project helped me understand DOM manipulation and event handling.
+- A simple JavaScript application that allows users to check the temperature in Celsius and in Fahrenheit.

 ## Contact